cmorcom/cs513-Geospatial-Vision/Final Project/README.md

         [latitude] [longitude] [altitude] [intensity]

 Output:
-    Using the point cloud and images, generate layered images:
+    Using the point cloud and images, generate pointclouds of objects:
-        - isolated points pertaining to specified object (road boundaries)
+        - isolated points pertaining to all objects on road

 Methodology:
     -- process all points and subtract the min value of the bounding box